 Normally, there is a significant interval between the time an innovation is developed and available in the market, and the time it is widely used by producers [20].
 Adoption and diffusion are the processes governing the utilization of innovations.
 They said studies of adoption behaviour emphasize factors that affect if and when a particular individual will begin using an innovation.
-That means measures of adoption may indicate both the timing and extent of new technology utilization by individuals.
-Adoption behaviour may be depicted by more than one variable.
+That means measures of adoption behaviour may be depicted by more than one variable.
 It may be depicted by a discrete choice, whether or not to utilize an innovation, or by a continuous variable that indicates to what extent a divisible innovation is used.
 Diffusion can be interpreted as aggregate adoption.

-The innovation-decision process is described as an information-seeking and information-processing activity, where an individual is motivated to reduce uncertainty about the advantages and disadvantages of an innovation [10].
+The innovation-decision process is described as an information-seeking and informationprocessing activity, where an individual is motivated to reduce uncertainty about the advantages and disadvantages of an innovation [10].
 For [10], the innovation-decision process involves five steps: knowledge, persuasion, decision, implementation, and confirmation.